arangodb/docs/3.5/aql/fundamentals-type-value-order.md

 ---
 layout: default
-description: When checking for equality or inequality or when determining the sort order ofvalues, AQL uses a deterministic algorithm that takes both the data types andthe actual values into account
+description: AQL uses a deterministic algorithm that takes both the data types and the actual values into account
+title: AQL Type & Value Order
 ---
 Type and value order
 ====================